 On an artistic residency in Kolkata as part of Re:Imagine India with the National Centre for Writing & the British Council, I gathered fragments of visual drama to explore the intensity of daily life on the streets of this multi-layered city where the past and the present collide.
 My photo essay Something has Already Happened, was published by Seagull Books in 2019 in the anthology Writing Places.

 I'm currently working on Placing Home, a new commission from Galway International Arts Festival in 2021, for which I'm collaborating with people who have lived experience of Direct Provision (the system for housing asylum seekers in Ireland).
-I showed some work-in-progress for this project in the 2019 edition of the Galway festival, and have made an online exhibition for the GIAF 2020 Autumn Edition.
+I showed some work-in-progress for this project in the 2019 edition of the Galway festival, and made an online exhibition for the GIAF 2020 Autumn Edition.